 How Long Does It Take to Get a TEFL Certification?By Rashmi Chugani

-If you’re thinking about becoming an English teacher or exploring a new ESL niche, you’ll need to consider getting TEFL/TESOL certified so you can qualify for competitive jobs or attract students as a freelancer.
-You’ve probably wondered about the time commitment this entails and have asked yourself, “How long does it take to get a TEFL certification?”
+If you’re thinking about becoming an English teacher or are exploring a new ESL niche, you’ll need to consider getting TEFL/TESOL certified.
+These certifications help you qualify for competitive jobs or attract students as a freelancer.
+You’ve probably wondered about the time commitment this entails and have asked yourself, “How long does it take to get a TEFL certificate?”
 In general, it can take several weeks or more, but it also depends on the type of certification you seek.
 Let’s check out the different types of TEFL certification so you can weigh your options!

 Ready to choose a TEFL certification course?
 Read more about why TEFL course accreditation matters.

-When it comes down to the question, “How long does it take to get a TEFL certification,” most people are specifically talking about general TEFL/TESOL certification, which is for newbies in the English language teaching (ELT) field.
+The next logical question, then, is how long does it take to get a TEFL certification?
+Most people are specifically talking about general TEFL/TESOL certification, which is for newbies in the English language teaching (ELT) field.
+So really the question is how long does it take to complete a 120-hour TEFL course.
+The good news is that it’s entirely up to you!
 These types of courses cover everything from effective teaching methods and lesson planning to teaching specific topics like grammar.
+If you’re familiar with some of this content, the coursework will go much faster for you.

-It’s worth noting that this article is focused on online TEFL certification, which is mostly self-paced, except for a few specific instances.
-That’s because the majority of TEFL/TESOL training is administered online now – there’s virtually no difference in how a potential employer views your onsite vs. online certification.
+When it comes to certification time commitment, it’s worth noting that most (though not all!) online TEFL certification is generally self-paced and that the majority of TEFL/TESOL training is administered online now.
+There’s virtually no difference in how a potential employer views your onsite vs. online certification!
 If you do opt for in-person certification, you’ll complete your course on a specific schedule rather than pace yourself.

 Bridge allows you up to three months to complete the 120-hour Master Certificate course.
-However, most people take only six to eight weeks to complete this general TEFL/TESOL certification course, and some finish even sooner.
+However, most people take only six to eight weeks to complete this general TEFL/TESOL certification course.
+Depending on your availability, you could finish even sooner!

 The Master Certificate, which covers topics like classroom management and how to teach specific English language skills, is self-paced.
-This means you’ll have ultimate flexibility when it comes to participating in the discussion boards, submitting written assignments for tutor feedback, and taking quizzes.
+This means you’ll have ultimate flexibility when it comes to participating in the course.
+Some tasks you’ll be required to do for the course are:

 Each Bridge course, including the Master Certificate, gives you access to a study plan, like the one below.
 You can always customize it if you want to complete your certification earlier!